 Homestay : £80-£120/ night include 3 meals and snack

-:£60-£150/ hour depend on deafferent subject and tutor cost
+Tuition :£60-£150/ hour depend on deafferent subject and tutor cost

 Life in the UK

 Living in the UK may be quite different to the life your child is used to.
 Every country has its own customs and it may take them a while to get used to these.
 Please do not worry, this is most normal.
 Here are a few examples of British customs to help you understand what is expected: